jfrog/DevSecOpsDayEMEA2023/multisite-replication-and-distribution/lab-replication/README.md

   - Insert the value for syncStatistics (press Tab for options): > `true`
   - Select the next property > `:x`

-- Validate template template-push.json is created successfully. `- ls -la`
+- Validate template template-push.json is created successfully. `ls -la`
-- View template
+- Review the generated template

       ```json
       {